equinor/template-fastapi-react/documentation/docs/contribute/02-ground-rules.md

 ```
 type: short description of what you did (imperative tense) <= 50 chars

-When necessarry, mote details can come here, until 72 chars each line.
+When necessary, mote details can come here, until 72 chars each line.

 BREAKING CHANGE: some description